viking333/galvatron/README.md

 _Module Requirements_
 - Install `libxslt-dev`, `libxml2-dev` and `dnsmasq` via apt
-- Install mimtproxy using pip3
+- Install mitmproxy using pip3
 - As dnsmasq uses the same port as local DNS stub listener, we need to disable it using `systemctl stop systemd-resolved`

 _VM Requirements_